 Capital projects are publicly advertised through the City's Purchasing Division.
-City and consultant staff members evaluate all bids for completeness and correctness, and references for the low bidder are checked.
+City and consultant staff members evaluate all bids for completeness, correctness, business registrations, financial viability, potential disbarment, and references for the low bidder are checked.
 Based on the review and references, the consultant or the City's project manager makes a recommendation for award to the lowest and best bidder.
 The award of the construction contract is made by City Council.